-Watchdog to deliver verdict on budget next week after emergency No 10 meeting
+Watchdog to deliver verdict on budget next week but Kwarteng won’t publish it

-Kwasi Kwarteng had refused to allow OBR scrutiny – contributing to financial crisis
+Chancellor sticks to guns by refusing to release OBR analysis on ‘impact’ of tax-slashing package until November

-The Treasury watchdog has brought forward its first report on Kwasi Kwarteng’s backfiring budget to next week, following an emergency meeting at No 10.
+The Treasury watchdog will deliver a report on Kwasi Kwarteng’s backfiring budget next week, but the chancellor is refusing to publish it until November.

-The Office for Budget Responsibility (OBR) was barred from assessing last week’s tax-slashing package – which has triggered a financial and political crisis.
+The Office for Budget Responsibility (OBR) was barred from assessing last week’s tax-slashing package – a controversial move which helped trigger the financial and political crisis that followed.

-Following the meeting, the OBR said it will deliver “an initial forecast” next Friday on “economic and fiscal prospects and the impact of the government’s policies”.
+Following an emergency meeting with Liz Truss and the chancellor, the OBR said it will deliver “an initial forecast” next Friday on “economic and fiscal prospects and the impact of the government’s policies”.

-The announcement appeared to be a climbdown by Mr Kwarteng, the under-fire chancellor, who refused to allow the OBR to scrutinise his plans to cut taxes by £45bn and pile the cost onto government borrowing.
+But the Treasury made clear immediately that nothing will be published until 23 November, when the chancellor will set out his plans to get a grip on borrowing and debt.

+Ed Davey, the Liberal Democrat leader, attacked the stance, warning the crisis-hit economy would still be “flying blind” for two months.

+“Delaying this forecast means shutting the door long after the horse has bolted,” Sir Ed said.
+“Families and businesses can’t afford to wait any longer for this government to fix their botched, unfair budget.”

-The gamble spooked the financial markets and created a “material risk” to the UK economy, the Bank of England said – as it was forced to unveil a £65bn rescue package.
+Friday’s gamble spooked the financial markets and created a “material risk” to the UK economy, the Bank of England said – as it was forced to unveil a £65bn rescue package.

-Mr Kwarteng announced he would set out his plans to get a grip on borrowing and debt on 23 November, a two-month delay that alarmed investors further.
+Mr Kwarteng fuelled investors’ alarm when he announced he would not set out a full fiscal plan until 23 November, a two-month delay that he is sticking to.

 In a statement, the OBR said: “We discussed the economic and fiscal outlook, and the forecast we are preparing for the chancellor’s medium-term fiscal plan.